What is a Responsive Theme?

 Flexible Images and Media

-For Example, You have a blog with several images and videos that you want to display nicely on both desktop and mobile devices.
+For example, you have a blog with several images and videos.
+You want to display them nicely on both desktop and mobile devices.

 Suppose you have an embedded YouTube video.
 To make it responsive, you can wrap the iframe in a container with a CSS rule like this: